K-P-creator/RayTracer/README.md

 compare the single vs multi threaded render times.
 My most recent run with the updated globals/main is as follows:

-Starting single thread execution...
+Single thread execution...
 Elapsed time: 13.1985 seconds
-Starting multi-threaded execution...
+Multi-threaded execution...
 Elapsed time: 2.85339 seconds

-This represents a 4.6X boost in Speed!
+This represents a 4.6X boost in Speed! (on my 16 thread AMD Ryzen 9 6900HS)

 I use GIMP to view .ppm files.
 If you don't have GIMP, I included a screenshot of out.ppm saved as output/out-example.
 This ray tracer currently only supports sphere objects.